stefanradev93/fast-dm-gui/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4376117/

-It provides a flexible interface to the earlier command-line tool written in C including a visualization module and prallelised parameter estimation over participants.
+It provides a flexible interface to the earlier cmd tool written in C including a visualization module and prallelised parameter estimation across participants.

 If you want to use this GUI, follow these steps: